Postnuptial Agreement Protecting Your Family's Interests for Over a Decade Get a Free Case Evaluation

 Purpose:

-• Prenuptial Agreement: Primarily designed to protect pre-marital assets and define financial responsibilities before the marriage begins.
+• Prenuptial agreement: Primarily designed to protect premarital assets and define financial responsibilities before the marriage begins.

-• Postnuptial Agreement: Addresses financial and property issues that arise during the marriage, such as business ventures, retirement benefits, or major life events.
+• Postnuptial agreement: Addresses financial and property issues that arise during the marriage, such as business ventures, retirement benefits, or major life events.

 How a Postnuptial Agreement Can Address Changing Circumstances